cloonix/cloonix.github.io/content/blog/20240729_hugo_raindrop_bookmark_integration.md

 ## Automation

 I thought: "How can I make this automatic, but as simple as possible?"
-Since my deployment is through GitHub pages, this means that I always have to push my Markdown files through to GitHub repository.
+Since my deployment is through GitHub pages, this means that I always have to push my Markdown files to my GitHub repository.
 This also means I have to use the git client and do a pull/push for each bookmark update.

 So I need a computer to fetch my repository, run the python script on the local repository, git commit/push the changes to GitHub.
-To do this, I also need access to GitHub via a password-less SSH deployment key.
+To do this, I also need access to GitHub via a password-less SSH deployment key [2].
 A deployment key can be explicitly added to a single repository and only allow access to that repository.

 1. Adding my python script to the repository
-2. Generate a ssh-key (w/o password): `ssh-keygen -t ed25519 -C "your_email@example.com" ./deploy_key`
+2. Generate a ssh-key (w/o password): `ssh-keygen -t ed25519 -C "your_email@example.com" ./deploy_key` and added the public key to the Deployment section of my repository
 3. Added an entry to my `~/.ssh/config` to use the new ssh key for that GitHub repository:

     ```sh